wwiecek/wwiecek.github.io/index.md

 ## Some ongoing projects (spring 2020)

-- Improving Bayesian meta-analysis methods (Schmidt Futures grant with Rachael Meager at LSE), with special focus on economics
+- Improving Bayesian meta-analysis methods (currently funded by [Schmidt Futures](https://schmidtfutures.com/); with Rachael Meager at LSE), with special focus on economics
     + [baggr](https://github.com/wwiecek/baggr) is our R package for Bayesian meta-analyses and hierarchical models with [Stan](https://mc-stan.org/)
 	+ The package is [available on CRAN](https://cran.r-project.org/web/packages/baggr/index.html) and updated regularly.
 - Bayesian inference for modelling heterogeneity in treatment effects in a poverty alleviation program, with Rachael Meager (LSE), Andrew Gelman (Columbia), Dean Karlan and Christopher Udry (Northwestern)